-Designed for the 21st century artist, these courses are taught by faculty across the College who are accomplished in their fields of academic study as researchers, writers, educators, and artists.
+Designed for the twenty-first century artist, these courses are taught by faculty across the College who are accomplished in their fields of academic study as researchers, writers, educators, and artists.

-From small first-year seminars, lectures, and science or digital media labs, our courses focus on collaboration, critical thinking, inclusive and cross cultural problem solving, and entrepreneurial communication skills.
+From small first-year seminars, to lectures and science or digital media labs, our courses focus on collaboration, critical thinking, inclusive and cross cultural problem solving, and entrepreneurial communication skills.